BeastCode/VSCode-Angular-TypeScript-Snippets/README.md

 5. Reload VS Code

+## If you want intellesense to show emmets before the snippets, you can force the emmets suggestions to show up at the top, by add the following to your editor user settings:

+{
+"emmet.showSuggestionsAsSnippets": true,
+"editor.snippetSuggestions": "top"
+}

 ## Feedback

 Please send any feedback or suggestions to @Mike_BeastCode (Twitter) or create an issue on GitHub.

 ## Open Source